zchee/golang-wiki/X-Repositories.md

-These packages are part of the Go Project but outside the main Go tree.
+The `golang.org/x/...` repositories are part of the Go Project but outside the main Go tree.

 They are developed under looser [compatibility requirements](http://golang.org/doc/go1compat.html) than the Go core.
 In general, they will support the previous two releases and tip.